-Rendering determines the quality, contrast and depth of the visualization after turning on the lights.
-The basic difference between previous and new functionality of the rendering, offered in CAD Kitchens 6.X on a standard level, is that it is much easier to set lighting parameters properly and the effects are far more attractive.
-Even with the minimal effort it is easy to achieve very good visual results.
-This is so because of used solutions, based on the newest achievements of computer 3D graphics, in particular advanced algorithms for calculating light in the scene - ambient occlusion and bump mapping, and in the additional module of Professional Rendering - also Radiosity, Raytracing and Global Illumination.
-In the standard the features presented in the table below are at your disposal.
+Rendering determines the quality, contrast and depth of the visualization after turning the lights on.
+The key factor of obtaining superb final results are properly set rendering parameters.
+With this highly advanced module, it is easy to achieve very good visual results even with a minimal effort.
+This is so because of used solutions, based on the newest achievements of computer 3D graphics, in particular advanced algorithms for calculating light in the scene - Ambient Occlusion and Bump Mapping - on the basic level, and Global Illumination algorithms, used on the professional level (desribed in the following Chapter 36: Visualization - advanced rendering, on page 258).